thakkarparth007/copilot-explorer/README.md

 It's work in progress.
 See the [Journal](./Journal.md) for details on what's been done so far and my observations.

+There's a [blog post](posts/copilot-internals) that explains the high level findings, and provides necessary code pointers.

 ## Screenshots

 ![Screenshot 1](./images/screenshot-v1.png)